Centrifugal or “vortex” separators remove

 openings.
 The droplets and particles accumulate and coalesce at

-the bottom of the centrifugal separator, running to a drain port.
+the bottom of the centrifugal separator, to a common drain port.

 are unable to “navigate” towards the low velocity center of the vessel